 - a.
 Visual depictions that are obscene as defined by federal law - b.
 Child pornography as defined by federal law - c.
-Materials on the Internet that are harmful to minors as defined by federal law or inappropriate for minors, and - d.
-Electronic mail, social networking, chat rooms, and other forms of direct electronic communication, except electronic mail or other electronic communication provided by or approved by the school district in accordance with the school district's policies and procedures
+Materials on the Internet that are harmful to minors as defined by federal law or inappropriate for minors, and

 Such technology measures shall be designed to: